 If one spouse files for bankruptcy and the other spouse does not, then the credit card company will pursue the active debtor for the full amount owed.
 When you sign up for a credit card, the spouses usually sign a contract that requires both parties to be jointly and separately liable.
 This means that if one spouse should die or files for bankruptcy, then the other spouse is liable for the entire credit card debt.
 The credit card companies do not care whether it is fair to collect the credit card debt from you or from your ex-spouse, even though your ex-spouse racked up the charges.
 The credit company is possessed with only one objective, and that is to collect money.
 They will destroy your credit, lien up your home, and garnish your paycheck to achieve their goals.

 In any divorce case, the equitable distribution of credit card debts must be handled with extreme attention to detail.
-One should never assume that his/her soon to be ex-spouse will pay their credit card debt(s) that are delineated in their divorce judgment.
+One should never assume that his/her soon-to-be ex-spouse will pay their credit card debt(s) that are delineated in their divorce judgment.
 Any property settlement agreement should have provisions that address what will happen to the apportionment of credit card debts if one spouse files for bankruptcy.
-The easiest way to confront this issue is to pay as much of the debt as possible through the marital assets’ sale.
+The easiest way to confront this issue is to pay as much debt as possible through the sale of the marital assets.

 Contact A Brick, NJ Debt and Divorce Attorney

-At Bronzino Law Firm, our team has the knowledge and know-how to help you reach a fair settlement in your divorce.
+Our team has the knowledge and know-how to help you reach a fair settlement in your divorce at Bronzino Law Firm.
 Debt division and divorce attorney Peter J. Bronzino is available to answer all of your questions regarding divorce and debt or other financial aspects of divorce.
 Call us at (732) 812-3102, contact us online or visit us in our Sea Girt or Brick offices.